-An Historic England inspector will visit and assess the building and then prepare a report and recommendation which will be sent to the Secretary of State at Department for Culture Media and Sport.
+An Historic England inspector will visit and assess the building and then prepare a report and recommendation which will be sent to the relevant Secretary of State.
 If the Secretary of State lists the building the person who made the request will be formally notified.
 At the same time we will also receive a copy of the listing.

 How do I get a building removed from the National List?

 There is no statutory right of appeal against the listing of a building.
-Anyone who considers that a listed building or structure does not possess special architectural or historic interest, or that that special architectural or historic interest has been eroded or diminished, can make a formal application to Historic England to have the building/structure removed from the list (Application forms are available from English Heritage or the Local Planning Authority or can be downloaded here - Application form for spot listing / de-listing).
+Anyone who considers that a listed building or structure does not possess special architectural or historic interest, or that that special architectural or historic interest has been eroded or diminished, can make a formal application to Historic England to have the building/structure removed from the list.
 In considering the removal of any building/structure from the list Historic England will assess its special architectural and historic interest only and will not take any other issues into account.

 Similar information as described for spot-listing should be prepared and submitted to Historic England.

 In certain circumstances it is possible to obtain grant aid directly from English Heritage in relation to repair works to Grade I and Grade II* listed buildings.
 Applications must be made prior to work commencing on site.
 For further information, and availability on grant assistance from Historic England is available via the Historic England website.

 Buying and Owning a Listed Building Information Leaflet (PDF 511KB)

 Statement of Significance and Impact - Guidance Notes (PDF 467KB)